 zebra bar

-We drive on to the Zebra bar, just south of Saint Louis.
+We continue to the Zebra bar, just south of Saint Louis.
 A campsite with some bungalows and a cafe/restaurant.
 The owner is Swiss and has lived and worked there for many years.
-The property is a well-known meeting place for overlanders.
+The property is a well-known meeting point for overlanders.
 You can wash, buy a beer/wine and take a dip in the sea.

 And above all… meeting other travelers.
 We meet Dutch, Italian, French, Finnish, Malaysian and German travelers.
 That, of course, makes for fantastic stories.
 With the Dutch we have a nice dinner on the terrace.

-On the way to the campsite we already saw monkeys, but on the campsite you also have to be careful with those stray animals.
-We have to keep an eye on everything of value.
+On the way to the campsite we already saw monkeys, but at the campsite you have to be careful with those stray animals.
+We must keep an eye on everything of value.

 Furthermore, there are many crabs walking around the campsite and the beach, sometimes up to 25 cm in diameter.